MichaelCurrin/docker-quickstarts/examples/node_app/README.md

 Based on Node.js sample from th Docker labs repo -

-In this sample we use thee [node](https://hub.docker.com/_/node/) from DockerHub and the [express](https://www.npmjs.com/package/express) NPM package.
+In this sample we use the [node](https://hub.docker.com/_/node/) image from DockerHub and the [express](https://www.npmjs.com/package/express) NPM package.

 ## Resources